Presidency of Joe Biden: Build Back Better Plan

 The Build Back Better Plan was a proposed framework of public investment in social, infrastructural, and environmental programs.
 It was eventually divided into three parts.
 The American Rescue Plan was focused on COVID-19 pandemic relief, and was passed and signed into law in March 2021 as the American Rescue Plan Act of 2021.
 The second part called for investment in infrastructure and addressing climate change, and was called the American Jobs Plan.
 Elements of the American Jobs Plan were the basis for the Infrastructure Investment and Jobs Act, signed into law in November 2021.
 The third part, the American Families Plan, proposed investment in social policies, such as paid parental leave.
 The American Families Plan was merged with elements of the American Jobs Plan to form the Build Back Better Act, introduced in September 2021.
 This passed the House of Representatives, but failed to pass the Senate.
 Continued negotiations led to a new proposal, the Inflation Reduction Act of 2022 which included proposals addressing climate change, healthcare, and tax reform proposals while excluding Build Back Better's social safety net proposals.
 This was passed and signed into law in August 2022.

 Consumer price reductions

 The administration also pursued lower drug prices by allowing Medicare to negotiate the prices it pays and capping the price of insulin.

 In 2024, Biden pushed to limit junk fees through the FTC, FCC and CFPB.

-Biden took antitrust more seriously than presidents in recent memory, as seen by the work of Lina Khan at the FTC, a historic court victory against Google's search monopoly, and a lawsuit to break-up Live Nation and Ticketmaster.
+Biden took antitrust enforcement more seriously than several of his immediate predecessors, as reflected in the work of Lina Khan at the FTC, a historic court victory against Google's search monopoly, and a lawsuit to break-up Live Nation and Ticketmaster.

+In August 2024, the DOJ sued RealPage under allegations that the company's software allowed client landlords to algorithmically fix rents at rates higher than what would be expected in a competitive market.

+Prescription medication

+The Inflation Reduction Act, signed into law on August 16, 2022, authorizes the Centers for Medicare & Medicaid Services to directly negotiate a maximum fair price with drug manufacturers for specific expensive drugs under Medicare Part D, slashing out-of-pocket costs for beneficiaries covered by Medicare, whilst reducing government expenditure by upwards of $100 billion over ten years, and raising revenue from rebates from manufacturers who raise prices faster than the rate of inflation, effectively penalizing price gouging.

+The first series of ten drugs to be selected by the CMS for price negotiation were Januvia, which was reduced from a 30-day price of $527 to $113, a number of drugs manufactured by Novo Nordisk, from $495 to $119, Farxiga, from $556 to $178.50, Enbrel, from $7,106 to $2,355, Jardiance, from $573 to $197, Stelara, from $13,836 to $4,695, Xarelto, from $517 to $197, Eliquis, from $521 to $231, Entresto, from $628 to $295, and Imbruvica, from $14,934 to $9,319.
+This series first went into effect on January 1, 2026.